lupyuen/lupyuen.github.io/src/app.md

 # NuttX App calls NuttX Kernel

-_Our app will print something to the Console Output..._
+_Our app will print something to the console..._

 _But NuttX Apps can't write directly to the Serial Device right?_